junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 "Be careful about the salt on the counter.
 Or the poker by the fireplace."
 Dean tries to think what else is made of iron.
 "I'll put them somewhere else tomorrow.
 Just, be careful."

 "Okay."
-Castiel's answering voice is short, but somehow Dean thinks he can imagine the small curve on tip of his lips like he knows he would when he's delighted.
+Castiel's answering voice is short, but somehow Dean thinks he can imagine the small curve on the tip of his lips like he knows he would when he's delighted.

 Dean's own lips feel a pull at the tip.
 He falls into sleep shortly.